-THY 383 Internship
+THY 383 Internship 1-4 credits

 Supervised, work-oriented experience, individually designed to achieve and integrate academic and career goals.
 Approval of the department chair is required.

 THY 296, 396, 496 Independent Readings

 Independent readings offered in an area of special interest not covered by the regular theology courses in this Bulletin.
 Permission of department chair is required.